Austin serial bombings

 The Austin serial bombings occurred between March 2 and March 21, 2018, mostly in Austin, Texas.
-In total, five package bombs exploded, murdering two people and injuring another five.
+In total, five package bombs exploded, killing two people and injuring another five.
 The perpetrator, 23-year-old Mark Anthony Conditt of Pflugerville, Texas, was pulled over by police on March 21.
 Conditt detonated an explosive inside his vehicle, killing himself and injuring a police officer.

 Bombings

-On March 2, 2018, 39-year-old Anthony Stephan House was murdered by picking up an apparent package bomb at his home.
+On March 2, 2018, 39-year-old Anthony Stephan House was killed by picking up an apparent package bomb at his home.
 Austin Police Department Assistant Chief Joseph Chacon floated a theory that House might have bombed himself, perhaps while assembling the device.
 Chacon also told residents not to worry.

 On March 12, 17-year-old Draylen Mason was murdered and his mother injured by an explosion, and another explosion that day seriously injured 75-year-old Esperanza Herrera, who was visiting her elderly mother's house.
 The second of the March 12 bombs was reportedly addressed to a different address.

 A suspected tripwire-activated package bomb injured two men (a 22-year-old and a 23-year-old) in a residential neighborhood in southwest Austin on March 18.
 The men suffered serious, although not life-threatening, injuries.
 Unlike the previous bombs, which were left on doorsteps, this bomb was left on the side of the road, attached to a "Drive Like Your Kids Live Here" sign.
 Following this fourth blast, Austin Police warned the public of a "serial bomber" possessing "a higher level of sophistication, a higher level of skill" than initially thought.